GodSlayerSeanth/FA_Final/README.md

 ---

 ## Implementation
 To implement this program into this program you must first attach the script to a TileMapLayer.
 Then import a Tileset of your choice into this TileMapLayer.
 Add a custom data layer {Tile_Type:Int}.
 Then assign unique values to each of the tiles in your TileSet.
 Draw a sample for the program to generate from onto the scene editor and hit go.
 If you want infinite generation, assign a node to the exported value “player”.
-If you desire to seed your generation assign which tile you would like to use as the exported value “Seed”
+If you desire to seed your generation assign which tile you would like to use as the exported value “Seed.”

 ---